 Alcohol & Drug Prevention Program

-- Assist community coalitions and school districts with technical assistance in applying prevention research, program/ project development, project evaluation, and grant writing
+- Technical assistance for community groups and schools in applying prevention research, program and project development, project evaluation, and grant writing.

-- Disseminate educational resources and materials for prevention and treatment
+- Dissemination of educational resources and materials for substance abuse prevention and treatment services.

 Prevention Program Office